danchimento/lako/README.md

 # Getting Started

 1. Download the Github repo
-2. Open the build/lako.build.js file into your project directory
+2. Copy the build/lako.bundle.js file into your project directory
-3. Add a reference to the lako.build.js file in your HTML file at the bottom of the ```<body>``` tag and before all your javascript.
+3. Add a reference to the lako.bundle.js file in your HTML file at the bottom of the ```<body>``` tag and before all your javascript.
 4. You're ready to start using the ```Game``` object!

 index.html